 - Finally add the remaining dry ingredients, mixing on low speed while pouring in the remaining coffee and beating until all of the ingredients are well combined.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Using a large cookie scoop, divide the batter evenly, filling each liner 2/3 full.

 - Bake at 350°F for 14-16 minutes.
 Test the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Cool Completely.

-- For the frosting: Cut the butter into 1-inch blocks.
+- Cut the butter into 1-inch blocks.
 Beat the butter for 1-2 minutes until it is slightly softened.

 - Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.

 - Add the cocoa powder and vanilla extract and beat until well combined,